zarr-developers/VirtualiZarr/docs/contributing.md

 ## Making a release

-Anyone with commit privileges to the repository can issue a release.
+Anyone with commit privileges to the repository can issue a release, and you should feel free to issue a release at any point in time when all the CI tests on `main` are passing.

 1. Decide on the release version number for the new release, following the [EffVer](https://jacobtomlinson.dev/effver/) versioning scheme (e.g., releasing v0.2.0 as the next release after v0.1.0 denotes that “some small effort may be required to make sure this version works for you”).
 2. Write a high-level summary of the changes in this release, and write it into the release notes in `docs/releases.rst`.
 Create and merge a PR which adds the summary and also changes the release notes to say today's date and the version number of the new release.
 Don't add the blank template for future releases yet.